vernonet/stm32F4_prj/SPI_Prog/README.md

  - USBD_DEBUG_LEVEL             1
  - SPI_DEBUG_LEVEL              1

  Problems with Windows 10 - windows 10 creates a folder on the disk - "System Volume Information".
-To fix this, follow the
+To fix this:

- <a href="https://www.getusb.info/how-to-delete-and-keep-system-volume-information-folder-off-flash-drives" rel="nofollow">link.</a>
+   Step 1:
+   Using GPEDIT to modify Do not allow locations on removable drives to be added to libraries setting:
+   In Windows 10 / 8.1 Pro & Enterprise Editions, press Windows Key + R combination, type put gpedit.msc in Run dialog box and  hit Enter to open the Local Group Policy Editor.
+   Navigate here: Computer Configuration -> Administrative Templates -> Windows Components -> Search In the right pane, look for the setting named Do not allow locations on removable drives to be added to libraries and double  click it.
+   Click on Enabled and then click Apply followed by OK.
+Close the Local Group Policy Editor.

+   Step 2:
+   For Windows 10 this additional step is necessary.
+Go back to Run, type services.msc, click OK.
+In the right pane scroll down  to Windows Search, double click it and in Startup type: select Disabled.
+Click OK and then close.
+Just to be safe  reboot.

+   Step 3:
    In addition, disable the service - StorSvc (Service storage or  Служба хранилища).

 # Remarks